BoE's Bailey sees deadlock with EU on City of London access - News Break

 BoE's Bailey sees deadlock with EU on City of London access

-LONDON (Reuters) -Bank of England Governor Andrew Bailey said on Tuesday he saw no sign that the European Union was prepared to reopen its doors to British financial services exports following the United Kingdom’s departure from the bloc’s single market.
+LONDON, July 13 (Reuters) - Bank of England Governor Andrew Bailey said on Tuesday he saw no sign that the European Union was prepared to reopen its doors to British financial services exports following the United Kingdom's departure from the bloc's single market.

 More than six months since Brexit largely severed the City of London's access to the EU, Brussels has stalled on deciding whether UK financial rules are 'equivalent' to regulation in the bloc, a key condition for granting market access.